instantiator/blog-source/blog-site/content/post/markdown-thesis-template.md

 If you have any issues or suggestions, please create an issue.

-Feel free to fork, improve, modify, or do whatever you please with this repository.
+Feel free to fork, improve, modify, or do whatever you please with it.